ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 59-Notes.md

 [18:36] - **Daira**

-So I've not fully understood the ebb and flow paper, but my understanding is that the security of the finalised ledger in ebb & flow is only dependent on the BFT Byzantine consensus protocol rather than the longest chain protocol.
+So I've not fully understood the ebb and flow paper, but my understanding is that the ~~security~~ finality of the finalised ledger in ebb & flow is only dependent on the BFT Byzantine consensus protocol rather than the longest chain protocol.
 Hang on.
 That might not be true, it's something we definitely have to analyse in much more depth.

 [19:37]

 I also raised a question about compatibility of ebb and flow with scalability proposals.
-For example, the proposal that I made at Zcon One and Amsterdam ZK-proof is not compatible because of the transaction reordering that is done in ebb & flow.
-It's called sanitization in the paper, but maybe that can be fixed.
+For example, the proposal that I made at Zcon 1 and Amsterdam ZK-proof is not compatible because of the transaction reordering that is done in ebb & flow, which is called sanitization in the paper.
+Maybe that can be fixed.
 It's just that we should think about scalability as we're designing the proof of stake.

 [20:18] - **Nate**